audreythellman/hbwater_chla/rfu-calculation-vignette.md

 Audrey Thellman
 04/24/2021

+add dates & add when to update the samplelist on your local machine

 ## Introduction

 Converting between chlorophyll-a (chl-a) raw units (rfu) and mg/m<sup>2</sup> for the Hubbard Brook Experimental Forest long-term algal record

-To do this calculation, you need three five things:
+To do this calculation, you need these five things:

 - The sample list file (sample ID, sampling date, substrate, and watershed, or weir)